-A project that solidly represents a majority of the attributes outlined is viewed as significant because of its strong alignment with the purposes and value to the Forest Legacy Program.
+A project that solidly represents most of the attributes outlined is viewed as significant because of its strong alignment with the purposes and value to the Forest Legacy Program.
 A project need not have all the attributes listed to receive maximum points for this category, but projects that contain more attributes will receive a higher score.
-A project brief that discusses the majority or all the attributes, but demonstrates only limited importance for each attribute, will not receive maximum or perhaps even medium ranking.
+A project brief that discusses the majority or all the attributes, but demonstrates only limited importance for each attribute, will not receive High or perhaps even Medium ranking.

-- High importance (21-30 points) The project contains a majority of the attributes and those attributes are very significant and of high-quality. - Medium (11-20 points) The project contains a majority of attributes, several of which are very significant and of high-quality.

-• Low (0-10 points) - The project contains only a few attributes or it could contain all of them, but does so in a limited, marginal, or tertiary way.
+- High importance (21-30 points) The project contains most of the attributes and those attributes are very significant and of high-quality. - Medium (11-20 points) The project contains most attributes, several of which are very significant and of high-quality. - Low (0-10 points) The project contains only a few attributes, or it could contain all of them, but does so in a limited, marginal, or tertiary way.